I Miss or Missed, What is Correct? (See Right Answer Now)

 - James missed the trashcan when he threw the bottle.

-In sports, we use miss to mean someone cannot catch or throw or hit a ball:
+In sports, we use miss, meaning someone cannot catch or throw or hit a ball:

 - Messi missed the penalty kick.